GameFoundry/bsf/README.md

 # Author

 Banshee is developed by Marko Pintera.
-I built the entire project from in my free time out of personal interest in game engine development, never having had the chance to do it professionally.
-As time went by it evolved into something more and it's now hard to believe how far the project has progressed since I started.
-With time (especially if community joins in) I hope we can build something that can rival true AAA projects.
+I've been a professional game developer for the last five years working on various mid-sized titles.
+My interests lie in engine and graphics development which I spend most of my free time on.

-I'd love to hear input from other developers, especially if it's positive!
 Contact me at marko.pintera@com.gmail (antispam: flip gmail/com).